ismisebrendan/Breakthrough_Listen_summer_obs_24/README.md

 It also requires more common modules: ```numpy```, ```astropy```, ```matplotlib``` and ```datetime```.

-## To do
-- Add ability to automatically choose a flare star to observe.

 # Processing
 The scripts used on the Birr and Onsala blc00 machines to process the data collected during the 8 hour observation sessions over the summer.

 The scripts are different in each place purely due to different file structures and names on each machine.

+#  To do
+- Add ability to automatically choose a flare star to observe.
+- Finish switching over to fully object-oriented